This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 There are also elephants, with big seats to carry around groups of tourists.
 I swear I can see a tear in his beautiful eye saying ‘Get off me and look at the temple, I am not the attraction here’

 So there it is.
 Angkor Wat.
-Finally, after cancelling it last year to spend more time giving back in Southern Laos I made it.
+Finally, after cancelling it last year to spend more time in Laos, I finally made it.

 Worth the wait?
 Yes!